 How many batteries do I need for my inverter?

-Example: 3 hours of run time needed * 1500 watts = 4500 watts total / 12 volts DC = 375 amps.
+Remember that first, you’ll need to calculate the total wattage pulled by the inverter over the course of its runtime, so we calculate that first: three hours of run time needed * 1500 watts = 4500 watts total.
+We then divide by the DC voltage of the inverter: 12 volts DC to finally get the result we’ve been looking for: 375 amps.
 You will need a total of 375 amps of stored power in the batteries.
-We don’t recommend fully depleting your batteries so keep this in mind when you are calculating the number of batteries needed.
+Remember, we don’t recommend fully depleting your batteries, so keep this in mind when you are calculating the number of batteries needed.